Capitol Hill station: Transit-oriented development

 The staging areas used during the construction of Capitol Hill station were reused for a large transit-oriented development managed by Sound Transit and the City of Seattle.
 The development, spread across four seven-story buildings on 2 acre between Broadway and 10th Avenue East, includes 428 apartments (of which 42 percent are designated as affordable housing), retail space, a community center, plaza, bike facilities, and a permanent venue for the local farmers' market.
 Sound Transit signed a 99-year, $19 million lease with Portland developer Gerding Edlen in 2016 to build and manage the property.
 The project began construction in July 2018 and was completed in early 2021.
 The Broadway Farmers Market opened at the plaza in April 2021, moving from a sidewalk adjacent to Seattle Central College.
-An additional surplus property, next to the west entrance, has been offered to Seattle Central College for possible redevelopment.
+An additional surplus property, next to the west entrance, has been offered by Seattle Central College for possible redevelopment.

 Other nearby lots have been redeveloped as a result of the light rail station opening on Capitol Hill.
 The Broadway Post Office, located adjacent to the south and west entrances, was demolished in 2016 for the construction of a 44-unit apartment building.
 An adjacent corner property, already home to a 14-unit apartment building, is planned to be replaced by a 50-unit building.
 The Bonney-Watson funeral home, located immediately south of the station, was sold for redevelopment in 2017.